OfficeMania/OfficeMania/README.md

 ```
 $ code
 ```
 Make sure that you are connected remotely to WSL by checking the bottom left corner of your screen.
 It should say ">< WSL: Ubuntu".
-If not, go to the Remote-Explorer and right-click Ubuntu and select "Connect to WSL".
+If not, go to the Remote-Explorer, right-click Ubuntu and select "Connect to WSL".

 Go to File > Open Folder... and select the folder "officemania" you just cloned.
 You are ready to go!